pkp/ui-library/src/docs/pages/contributing.md

 ...
 ```

-Finally, add a link to the library's list of documented components:
+Add a link to the navigation menu in `/src/App.vue`:

 ```html
 ...